 For example, your residents are frustrated with broken A/C units in the heat of summer.

 Start by scheduling simple preventative tasks like inspecting HVAC systems and replacing HVAC air filters every quarter before peak season hits.
-Creating a preventative maintenance checklist can help you stay up-to-date on maintenance will prolong the life of your equipment, and keep tabs when it is time to replace the HVAC.
+Creating a preventative maintenance checklist can help you stay up-to-date on maintenance, prolong the life of your equipment, and keep tabs when it is time to replace the HVAC.